Twisted Eclipse

 • This targeting behavior mirrors how Air Horns and Pebble's Ability attract Twisteds, though her ability does not have Stealth-reducing properties.

-What trinket does Twisted Eclipse give?
+What trinket does Twisted Eclipse unlock?